pascalguttmann/obat/docs/README.md

 The documentation is provided in `Markdown` files, which are compiled and deployed to the [obat documentation][obat-doc] using [MkDocs][mkdocs].

-#### Contribution Video Tutorials

-[Video tutorials for contributing][tutorial-vid] using git are available for the usage of:

-- Command Line Interface of Git
-- VS Code Git Integration

 #### Editing on Local Machine

 To edit the documentation on your local machine you should download the obat